AaronGullickson/lab_project/README.md

 ## Reading and Writing Data Assignment

-For the first assignment, you will need to create a data extract from the IPUMS website and then write R code that will read this data extract into R.
+For the first assignment, you will need to create a data extract from the Social Explorer dataset and the  IPUMS website and then write R code that will read these data extracts into R.

+### Download Social Explorer Data

 ### Download IPUMS Data